4digitmwc/media-centre-articles/interviews/week5-1.md

 **Axelerrixx**: Honestly though, I thought that we would lose 6 - 3 at best, we did way better than I expected.
 Losing the tiebreaker hit hard though. (🍁)

-**Twitch chat**: i'm not gonna lie i wasn't expecting the match to be that close.
+**Twitch chat**: I'm not gonna lie i wasn't expecting the match to be that close.
 At the start of the match we were missing axelerrixx and svp-, so we had to sub in AmariaRice for chordjack.
 Luckily axel started shredding as soon as he got home and Singapore avoided LN picks so svp being gone wasn't that big of an issue for us.

 **Axelerrixx**: I did not.
 My coat got caught on a chair when I got home and then I slipped.